marvingeene/Geene/README.md

 ------------- Calendar Generator (CG) ----------

 Converts a text file with entries in the following format (name dd.mm), into a compact excel file.
+Reads from a file called "geburtstage.txt", and also currently uses the german month names.